-Claudia Winkleman reveals moment she almost gave Traitor away: ‘I was worried sick’
+Claudia Winkleman reveals moment she almost gave traitor away: ‘I was worried sick’

 Wilfred “Wilf” Webster was a traitor in the very first season of the reality show and made it all the way to the final episode before being banished by his fellow contestants.

-In possibly the most dramatic ending to the series so far, Wilf revealed that he was the final traitor in the game meaning that the three surviving contestans Aaron, Hannah and Meryl were joint winners.
+In a dramatic ending, Wilf revealed that he was the final traitor in the game, meaning that the three surviving contestants Aaron, Hannah and Meryl, were joint winners.

 Now celebrities will try their hand and the popular reality show, which has already been adapted into series in the US, Ireland, Australia, New Zealand, Canada and Sweden.

-The famous faces taking part are Stephen Fry, Kate Garraway, Alan Carr, Tom Daley, Joe Marler, Ruth Codd, Celia Imrie, Tameka Empson, Mark Bonnar, Paloma Faith, Charlotte Church, Cat Burns, Professor David Olusoga, Joe Wilkinson, Lucy Beaumont and Nick Mohammed and YouTuber Niko Omilana.
+The famous faces taking part are Stephen Fry, Kate Garraway, Alan Carr, Tom Daley, Joe Marler, Ruth Codd, Celia Imrie, Tameka Empson, Mark Bonnar, Paloma Faith, Charlotte Church, Cat Burns, Professor David Olusoga, Joe Wilkinson, Lucy Beaumont, Clare Balding, Jonathan Ross and Nick Mohammed and YouTuber Niko Omilana.

 Join our commenting forum